javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 Here the *nested* function `getFullName()` is made for convenience.
 It can access the outer variables and so can return the full name.

-What's more interesting, a nested function can be returned: as a property of a new object (if the outer function creates and returns it) or as a result by itself.
+What's more interesting, a nested function can be returned: as a property of a new object (if the outer function creates an object with methods) or as a result by itself.
 And then used somewhere else.
 No matter where, it still keeps the access to the same outer variables.

 An example with the constructor function (see the chapter <info:constructor-new>):